Richard Nye: Biography

 Recently he composed music inspired by works of art, most notably Circus! based on the Circus Prints by the late Eric James Mellon, and Annunciation based on the painting of the same name by American artist, John Collier.

 Nye also works with samples, historical recordings and visual media.
 His orchestral work Icarus was used alongside a short animated film.
 Nye received his New York debut in 2013 with the micro-opera Bucca, a piece that formed the basis of the award-winning 20 minute multimedia piece, Edge of the World.

 Nye continues to combine experimental works such as Underworld performed at the University of Bremen in 2014 by Juan María Solare, with contemporary choral and instrumental compositions.

+Since 2021 Nye has worked extensively with electronics, sample libraries and field recordings, writing and producing three albums.
+In August 2022, his electronic composition EXPRSN was broadcast on BBC Radio 3.

+In September 2024, Nye was appointed Composer in Residence for the Wiltshire town of Mere.

-Nye's music is published on both sides of the Atlantic with a number of works available from the Canadian publishing house Lighthouse Music Publications.
+Nye's music is published with a number of works available from a variety of instrumental and choral publishing houses.